apereo/cas/cas-server-documentation/integration/Attribute-Release.md

 `usernameAttributeProvider` to be returned for the given registered service.
 When this property is set for a service, CAS will return the value of the configured attribute as part of its validation process.

 * Ensure the attribute is available and resolved for the principal
-* Set the `usernameAttributeProvider` property of the given service to once of the attribute providers below
+* Set the `usernameAttributeProvider` property of the given service to one of the attribute providers below

 ### Default
 The default configuration which need not explicitly be defined, simply returns the resolved